 by Bill Batson

-This sign, that promises a sweet destination, has hung at 72 South Broadway for over 40 years.
+This sign, promising a sweet destination, has hung at 72 South Broadway for over 40 years.
 Despite a devastating fire that struck the week of the Brinks robbery in 1981, a succession of owners, and the vicissitudes of an economy that is not kind to small business, Strawberry Place is forever.
 This kingdom built on ice cream and flapjacks elevated by a succulent red berry with white seeds and a green leafy crown has reached iconic status, evidenced by the lines that form every weekend for brunch.

 I can’t remember my first serving of strawberry ice cream, but I can remember my first Strawberry Place ice cream cone.
 It was the summer of 1976 and my father brought me and my friends Danny and Dean to the curbside window.
 The size of the strawberries and the richness of the cream were a revelation.
 That is now the taste I chase whenever I sample a serving of strawberry ice cream.
 The bottom tip of the cone was consumed before we made it to the Post Office, barely one block away.

 The first Strawberry Place opened in the late 1960s as one of three franchises, according to Vinnie Cuccia, the owner, chef and scion of the family that has owned the business, on and off, for decades.
 The other two Strawberry Places were in Florida and Connecticut according to Cuccia.
 In 1974, his parents, Vinnie and Cecelia Cuccia, bought the building and the popular ice cream parlor.
 Cecelia Cuccia was a fixture, holding court from behind a 1904 cash register that was used by a restaurant that once operated from the location.
 Her daughters Renee and Jody worked at her side.
 This building was erected by Tunis Depew in 1889 as the Depew Place block.